Reinvent digital

 Sandra Wachter is Professor of Technology and Regulation at the Oxford Internet Institute at the University of Oxford where she researches the legal and ethical implications of AI, Big Data, and robotics as well as internet and platform regulation.
 Her current research focuses on profiling, inferential analytics, explainable AI, algorithmic bias, diversity, and fairness, as well as governmental surveillance, predictive policing, human rights online, and health tech and medical law.

-As a Visiting Professor at ENS, she conducts ciritical studies on important technological issues around privacy, algorithmic decision-making, automated fairness and bias.
+As a Visiting Professor at ENS, she conducted ciritical studies on important technological issues around privacy, algorithmic decision-making, automated fairness and bias.
 She also has a strong focus on providing concrete solutions to enable better governance of emerging technologies.
-She is hosted by Professor Philipp Hacker of the Chair for Law and Ethics of the Digital Society.
+She was hosted by Professor Philipp Hacker at the Chair for Law and Ethics of the Digital Society.

 Prof. Brent Mittelstadt